 Another theory that got attention was that many XP computers were located in developing countries; therefore, they would be more likely to be “stuck” because upgrading to a new OS or a new computer would be cost-prohibitive.
 The observations from our own site seem to support this; the U.S. had a relatively low frequency of Windows XP use after April 8, at around 9%, while all traffic from the rest of the world averaged almost 21%.
 However, since these results account for only the traffic to our own site, it should be noted that they are far from scientific.

 Tellingly, of the former XP users who migrated to another system over the past six months, most switched to Windows 7, not Windows 8 or 8.1 – this despite the fact that in the meantime, Microsoft discontinued retail sales of 7 except for OEM copies (e.g., for new computers with Windows 7 pre-installed, or for do-it-yourself system builders).
-That Windows 8 only saw a bump of a couple percentage points does not bode well for the much-maligned operating system, and further strengthens my belief that the next big thing in operating systems will be Windows 9, continuing the skip-a-generation trend that has gone on for some time.
-No matter whether it’s well-received or not, Windows 9 is almost certain to be successful given the present circumstances – you can’t get 7 anymore, nobody likes 8, and computers need to be replaced every so often … so 9 will be the default for anything new from the moment it comes out.
+That Windows 8 only saw a bump of a couple percentage points does not bode well for the much-maligned operating system, and further strengthens our belief that the next big thing in operating systems will be Windows 9, or whatever name is given to 8’s successor, continuing the skip-a-generation trend that has gone on for some time.
+No matter whether it’s well-received or not, the next Windows after 8 is almost certain to be successful given the present circumstances – you can’t get 7 anymore, nobody likes 8, and computers need to be replaced every so often … so the new OS will be the default for anything new from the moment it comes out.

 What’s the next big end-of-life milestone on the horizon?
 That would be the retirement of Windows Vista on April 11, 2017.
 But, let’s face it – there are so few people on Vista that they could probably retire it now without much effect (with a few exceptions, such as the gaming PC I built back in 2008).
 That means the next time we’re likely to see a situation like this again is 2020, when the plug on Windows 7 is finally pulled.